Chart Color Schemes

 Strathfield - East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Strathfield - East is notably higher than broader benchmarks.
-49.5% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 32.5%, followed by postgraduate qualifications (14.8%) and graduate diplomas (2.2%).
-Vocational pathways account for 22.7% of qualifications, with advanced diplomas at 15.3% and certificates at 7.4%.
+Educational attainment in Strathfield - East is notably higher than national averages.
+As of the latest data, 49.5% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are most common at 32.5%, followed by postgraduate qualifications (14.8%) and graduate diplomas (2.2%).
+Vocational pathways account for 22.7% of qualifications, including advanced diplomas (15.3%) and certificates (7.4%).

 Frequently Asked Questions - Education